There are many types of color blindness and low-vision conditions that may make it difficult for people to distinguish color or contrast.

 Automated tools are available for you to test your colors before going live.

-“The link text must have a 3:1 contrast ratio from the surrounding non-link text.” and
+The guideline for the law states “The link text must have a 3:1 contrast ratio from the surrounding non-link text” and

 “The link must present a “non-color designator” (typically the introduction of the underline) on both mouse hover and keyboard focus.”